Skip to content

 3. The story started, “One day.”
 And the entire first page was telling.

-If the reader isn’t hooked immediately, chances are he’ll close the book.
+If the reader isn’t hooked immediately, he’ll likely close the book.

 It’s important to grab the reader with action and dialogue, especially in the beginning.